 From 2001 to 2003, he served on numerous corporate and nonprofit boards.
 One of them was Equitant, Ltd., an Ireland-based provider of outsourced management services.
 In January 2003, their board asked him to become the companyâ€™s chairman and chief executive officer.
 Over the next two years, he expanded Equitant into a global firm and negotiated its successful acquisition by IBM in 2005.

-Mr. Rand is a director at Campbell Soup Company and Agilent Technologies, Inc.
+Mr. Rand was a director at Campbell Soup Company and Agilent Technologies, Inc.